 Northern Mockingbird Nest

-A northern mockingbird’s nest uses an array of unusual materials, including sticks, stems, bits of fabric and string, and the birds prefer to build deep cup nests between 3-10 feet off the ground.
+A northern mockingbird’s nest uses an array of unusual materials, including sticks, stems, and bits of fabric or string.
+The birds prefer to build deep cup nests between 3 and 10 feet off the ground.
 The eggs of a northern mockingbird are just 1 inch long with a bluish-green color and dark brown speckles or splotches.Continue to 5 of 12 below.

 05 of 12